Can you repair chrome wheels?

 Responsible care and maintenance effort is the key to keeping your expensive wheels in good condition.
 We offer the same advice to our customers as do the manufacturers of premium alloy wheels.

-Rim straightening does not require tire removal, after straightening, we will re-balance it for you.
+Rim refinishing, crack repair and straightening does require tire removal, after repairs, we will mount and re-balance it for you.
 If there is a crack, we will need to take it off for aluminum welding.
 For refinishing, we prefer to have the tires removed, but if you bring us the rims with tire, we can demount it and mount it afterwards and balance it for a nominal fee.
 This will take the risk out of having it installed somewhere and scratched afterwards.

 Alloy wheels are becoming more expensive every year, some costing over $1,200.00.
 Replacement is always an option.
 However, properly done repairs can be done at a fraction of the cost of replacement.